fokosun/playlog-ct/readme.md

 - A user can add a comment to an existing comment (It is referred to as comment reaction in this app.
 Think of this as commenting on a tweet)

 ### Models and their relationships
-- User [has a `hasMany relationship` with Comment and also a `hasmany` relationship with CommentReaction]
+- User [has a `hasMany relationship` with Comment and also a `hasMany` relationship with CommentReaction]
 - Comment [has a `belongsTo` relationship with User and a `hasMany` relationship with CommentReaction]
 - CommentReaction [has a `belongsTo` relationship with Comment and a `belongsTo` relationship with User]